KumarEklavya1/Finance-Club-Yield-Curve-Prediction-Project/README.md

 **A:** The yield curve is hyper-sensitive to the methodology.
 Unconstrained MLE violently overfitted daily variance, resulting in extreme mean-reversion speeds (kappa > 2.0) that completely failed to predict long-term maturities.
 Ordinary Least Squares (OLS) and Generalised Method of Moments (GMM) proved vastly superior by prioritizing macro-level drift and variance moments over micro-daily noise.

 **Q: Under what market conditions does the Feller condition break down in practice, and how do you handle it?**
+**A:** The Feller condition breaks down during prolonged, multi-year downward-trending markets.
+An unconstrained algorithm will extrapolate this trend into negative territory, yielding kappa < 0 and theta < 0.
+We handled this programmatically by applying Constrained Optimization boundaries (via scipy.optimize), forcing the algorithm to preserve the strictly positive square-root diffusion process.

+**Q: What does the mean-reversion speed (kappa) imply about the persistence of interest rate shocks in your data?**
+**A:** Our optimal calibration yielded a relatively slow speed of mean reversion (kappa approx 0.10 to 0.12).
+This implies that interest rate shocks are highly persistent.
+When central banks alter policy rates, the effects do not snap back immediately; they reverberate through the yield curve for roughly 8 to 10 years before fully reverting to the long-term mean.

+### Part 2: Prediction and Out-of-Sample Performance
+**Q: How accurately can the 3M rate alone reconstruct the full yield curve, and which maturities are hardest to fit?**
+**A:** The 3M rate acts as a strong anchor for the "level" of the short end of the curve, but accuracy decays as maturity increases.
+The hardest maturities to fit are the ultra-long ends (20Y and 30Y).
+These tenors contain massive term premiums driven by long-term macroeconomic inflation expectations that a single instantaneous short-rate proxy simply cannot encapsulate.

+**Q: Where does the base CIR model systematically over- or underestimate yields, and why?**
+**A:** The base CIR model systematically overestimates long-term yields.
+Because it is strictly mean-reverting, calibrating it on a downward trend forced the optimizer to set an artificially massive theta target (343%) to avoid breaking constraints.
+This absurd target acted as a mathematical magnet, violently pulling all long-term yield predictions upward.

+**Q: Does your extension meaningfully improve out-of-sample performance, or does it overfit the training period?**
+**A:** The CIR++ extension, when paired with Bayesian MCMC and Regime Isolation, meaningfully improved out-of-sample performance (boosting R-squared from 0.69 to 0.9285).
+However, we empirically proved that adding unnecessary mathematical complexity leads directly to overfitting.
+Highly complex models (Two-Factor Kalman Filters, Jump-Diffusion) overfit to 50-day and 70-day micro-regimes, failing to generalize out-of-sample.

+### Part 3: Extensions and Modelling Choices
+**Q: What mathematical structure justifies your chosen extension over the alternatives?**
+**A:** We chose the Time-Dependent Brigo-Mercurio (CIR++) extension because it acts directly as an error-correction layer.
+By calculating an Empirical Deterministic Shift exactly on t=0, the structure mathematically forces the model to fit the initial yield curve exactly.
+This directly counteracted the base model's systematic long-term overestimation without requiring the estimation of unobservable variables.

+**Q: How do jump processes change the qualitative shape of predicted yield curves during stress periods?**
+**A:** Poisson jump processes (CIR-J) change the qualitative shape by introducing "fat tails" to the probability distribution, accommodating sudden, discontinuous stress events.
+However, our empirical testing discarded this model, as our dataset's primary challenge was a slow-moving macro-trend, not sudden shocks, causing the model to overfit to micro-shocks.

+**Q: What are the additional estimation challenges introduced by a two-factor or time-dependent model?**
+**A:** * **Two-Factor Models:** Because we are constrained to only observing the 3M rate, the two underlying drivers (x_t and y_t) are unobservable.
+Estimating them requires complex Dynamic State-Space modeling (Kalman Filtering), which is highly prone to over-parameterization and overfitting micro-regimes (as seen with the 50-day overfit).
+* **Time-Dependent Models (CIR++):** The primary challenge is Microstructural Noise Sensitivity.
+Because the framework relies on fitting the initial term structure (t=0) with zero error, the entire predictive shift is entirely dependent on the market conditions of that single calibration day.
+Temporary liquidity shocks on Day 0 become permanently baked into the model's forward pricing.

+---

+## 7. Personal Learnings & Conclusion

+This project evolved from a standard coding assignment into an extensive masterclass in quantitative finance research.
+My core takeaways include:

+1. **The Overfitting Trap:** I learned firsthand that more complex math does not equal better predictions.
+Jump-Diffusion and 7-parameter Kalman Filters act like contortionists; they perfectly memorize local noise but violently misprice global out-of-sample reality.
+2. **Regime Shifts are Everything:** Financial data is not stationary.
+Attempting to calibrate a model over 8 years of chaotic data forces the model to average out a world that has fundamentally changed.
+I learned the critical importance of dynamically isolating the "Lookback Window" to capture the current macroeconomic regime.
+3. **Local Fit vs. Global Fit (The Single-Day Illusion):** I experienced how an overfitted model (like the Kalman Filter) looks visually perfect on one specific day's graph but fails the aggregate R-squared score across the entire timeline.
+I learned to trust Bayesian probability distributions and structural rigidity over single-point estimates for true global stability.

+By rigorously testing parameters, refusing to accept theoretical ceilings, and engineering data-driven solutions to deep mathematical failures, I successfully reconstructed the yield curve and significantly exceeded the project's predictive constraints.